 Ages: Recommended for kids 16+, but younger mature children are welcome at parental discretion.

 Cost: The cost of each semester-length course is $375, with a sibling discount of $25 per student.
-LitWits Workshops is an approved vendor for Ocean Grove Charter School.
-OG parents, please register first to save a seat, then request a purchase order right away, or as soon as semester funds become available.
+LitWits Workshops is an approved vendor for Ocean Grove Charter School and Inspire Charter Schools.
+OG/IC parents, please register first to save a seat, then request a purchase order or enrichment certificate right away, or as soon as semester funds become available.

 Cancellation Policy: If you cancel before August 1st (fall) or January 2nd (spring), you’ll have the choice of a refund or makeup.
 Makeups may be applied to any LitWits events.(Use promo code MAKEUP to re-register, and please remind us, in the Notes field, which event you missed.)
 If you cancel within 30 days of the course, you’ll have a makeup coming.